GoogleCloudPlatform/apigee-samples/cors/README.md

 CORS is a standard solution to the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) that is enforced by all browsers.
 CORS allows you to opt-in to serve requests from non-origin requests.

 Apigee's [CORS policy](https://cloud.google.com/apigee/docs/api-platform/reference/policies/cors-policy) offers a simple CORS solution for your APIs.
-If you desire to call your Apigee proxy from a different domain then you will need to implement a CORS policy.
+Consider this policy if you desire to call your Apigee proxy from a different domain.
 CORS policies can also allow/deny other request parameters such as the method or header.

 ## Implementation on Apigee

-The Apigee proxy sample only a single policy; a CORS policy to protect against CORS attacks
+The Apigee proxy sample is a no-target proxy with only a single policy; a CORS policy that allows access for all cross-origin domains

 ## Prerequisites
 1. [Provision Apigee X](https://cloud.google.com/apigee/docs/api-platform/get-started/provisioning-intro)